Skip to content

 Meeting the immediate demand for Special School places

 We have lots of long term projects to increase special school places, but we know we also need to find suitable education options much faster for the children who are already waiting for one.
-We work with special schools, specialist and alternative provision and mainstream schools to do this.
+We are continuing to work with our family of special schools, specialist and alternative provision and mainstream schools to find solutions for this.

 How does allocation of new places work?